 Carrots and Apples

-The main type of foods that you want to add to your diet to achieve healthier teeth are crunchy foods.
+The main type of foods that you want to add to your diet to achieve healthier teeth is crunchy foods.
 This includes carrots and apples.
 All that chewing that you are doing is not for nothing.
 Chewing is a great way to remove the plaque that is stuck to your teeth.
 This gets all of the plaque out of your moth during the day and keeps the acid from eating away at your enamel.
 In addition to visiting your Minneapolis dentist regularly, you should also eat at least one apple a day.

 Almonds can be a tasty snack that you can take on-the-go.
 This type of food is packed full of vitamins and is one of the best ways to keep your teeth strong and healthy.
 Your body requires adequate nutrition to ensure that your teeth stay strong.